Ashford (NYSE:AINC) Research Coverage Started at StockNews.com

-Equities researchers at StockNews.com began coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research report issued to clients and investors on Friday.
-The brokerage set a “buy” rating on the stock.
+Stock analysts at StockNews.com assumed coverage on shares of Ashford (NYSE:AINC – Get Rating) in a report issued on Sunday.
+The firm set a “buy” rating on the stock.

 About Ashford